 You can check the exact schedule via the KTEL Lakonias bus website here.
 The journey takes 3.5 hours with some buses making a brief stop in Tripoli en route.

 The bus schedule is subject to change from season to season.
 For summer 2023, the earliest bus departs from Athens at 06.30 am, and the last bus leaves for Sparta at 20:00pm.

 Tickets cost around €19 per person and can be bought in person at the Kifissos ticket office.
 (Just try to arrive at least 30-45 minutes before your scheduled departure time).

 When you arrive in Sparta, you can take a cab to Mystras for just €7-€9.
 There are always plenty of cars lined up outside the station.

 Driving to Mystras

-It takes around 2 and a half hours to drive to Mystras from Athens and the distance is 150 miles.
+It takes around 2 and a half hours to drive 150 miles to Mystras from Athens.
 Follow the Greek National Road to Corinth and then follow directions for Tripoli.

 From Tripoli, follow the signs for Sparti (Sparta).
 Opting to rent a car provides you with a lot more flexibility and the chance to stop off en route.

 One thing to keep in mind is that there are a lot of tolls between Athens and Mystras.
 Take plenty of change as only cash is accepted.